Meet our

 As a non-birthing parent, Glenna was honored to have the experience of inducing lactation in order to be able to breastfeed her daughter.
 Because she was given this gift, she is delighted to serve on the AABN Community Advisory Council, supporting families as they too find the best ways to nourish their children in community.

-Zakiya Courtney
+Zakiya Courtney (Co-Chair)

-Ciera Carter
+Ciera Carter (Member)

 Community herbalist and environmental educator with a passion for nourishing the body with holistic care and strengthening family foundations.

-Ka’Derricka Davis, MPH
+Ka’Derricka Davis, MPH (Member)

 Ka’Derricka Davis is a second-year medical student at the University of Wisconsin School of Medicine and Public Health.
 She is from Chicago, IL.
 Prior to medical school she worked in clinical research and she D also earned her Master of Public Health and completed a thesis on Black low birth weights at a Chicago land hospital and a developed strategic framework for future health system interventions.
 She is a part of a program called Training in Urban Medicine and Public Health (TRIUMPH) where is working closely with the AABN’s Community Advisor Council.